oyvindln/vhs-decode/README.md

 # Generating video files

-VHS-Decode produces .tbc, .json and .log files, usable only with the LD-Decode family of tools (ld-analyse, ld-process-vbi, and ld-process-vits).
+VHS-Decode produces timebase corrected 16-bit headerless video signal in .tbc format plus .json and .log files, usable with the LD-Decode family of tools (ld-analyse, ld-process-vbi, and ld-process-vits), VBI data recovery software like [VHS-Teletext](https://github.com/ali1234/vhs-teletext/) or other utilities allowing to recover closed captions and tape-based [arcade games](https://vhs.thenvm.org/resources-research/).
 To generate .mkv files viewable in most media players, simply use the scripts found in the root folder:

-    ~/./vhs-decode/gen_chroma_vid_pal.sh capture

-And:

-    ~/./vhs-decode/gen_chroma_vid_ntsc.sh capture
+    ~/./vhs-decode/gen_chroma_vid.sh -v <pal/ntsc> -s <skip n frames> -l <n frames long> -a <capture>.flac -i <capture>

-These will use decoded .tbc files, generate a lossless, interlaced and high-bitrate (roughly 100-150 Mb/s) files which, although ideal for archival and reducing further loss in quality, are unsuitable for sharing online.
+This will use decoded .tbc files, generate a lossless, interlaced and high-bitrate (roughly 100-150 Mb/s) video which, although ideal for archival and reducing further loss in quality, may be unsuitable for sharing online.
 An additional processing mode is included in the script files, but commented out.

 # Terminal arguments